-Stewardship activities include monitoring and engaging with companies on matters such as strategy, performance, risk, remuneration and corporate governance, as well as voting.
-Engagement is purposeful dialogue with companies on those matters as well as on issues that are the immediate subject of votes at general meetings.
+Stewardship activities include monitoring and engaging with investments on matters such as strategy, performance, risk, capital structure, remuneration, corporate governance and sustainability.
+Engagement is purposeful dialogue with companies on those matters as well as on issues that are the immediate subject of votes at general meetings and the formal activity of voting itself.